chcko/chcko/README.rst

 - ``-`` is used for logged in users
 - a random ID is generated non-logged-in users

-If the set of IDs for a full context path is owned already, then it will be told.
+Setting role IDs fails, if the role is owned already.
-If context path prefixes of others are used, it will be recognizable by their italic format.
+Role prefixes of others are italic.
 These other users can query your done problems.

-``new`` will create a new context/role.
+``new`` will create a new role.

-``change`` will change the identification of the current context/role, i.e. all the problems done will be copied over.
+``change`` will change the identification of the current role, i.e. all the problems done will be copied over.

-``delete`` will delete the context/role and all its done problems.
+``delete`` will delete the role and all its done problems.

-A **color** can be chosen to more easily see in which context/role one is.
+A **color** can be chosen to more easily see in which role one is.

-contexts
+roles
-^^^^^^^^
+^^^^^

-``../<lang>/contexts`` lists all contexts/roles of the currently logged-in user.
+``../<lang>/roles`` lists all roles of the currently logged-in user.

-These contexts/roles can also be accessed via a drop down menu when hovering over the student ID.
+These roles can also be accessed via a drop down menu when hovering over the student ID.
-Then the currently open page will be reopened with the new context/role.
+Then the currently open page will be reopened with the new role.

 Permissions
 -----------